inet-framework/inet/showcases/mobility/spatial/doc/index.rst

 By default, :ned:`IntegratedVisualizer` only contains an :ned:`IntegratedCanvasVisualizer` as submodule, but no OSG visualizer.
 To add it, we need to set the ``osgVisualizer`` submodule type to :ned:`IntegratedOsgVisualizer`.
-We use the ``desert`` image as ground, and set the background color (:par:`clearColor`) set to ``skyblue``.
+We use the ``desert`` image as the ground, and set the background color (:par:`clearColor`) to ``skyblue``.
 The coordinate axes can be displayed by setting the :par:`axisLength` parameter.
 Additional settings (not shown above) stretch the rendered scene a little larger than the constraint area of the mobility models to enhance visual appearance.

 Further settings enable various effects in the mobility visualization.
-Note, however, that at the time of writing, not all features are implemented in :ned:`MobilityOsgVisualizer` (practically, only trail visualization is).
+Note, however, that at the time of writing, not all features are implemented in the :ned:`MobilityOsgVisualizer` (practically, only trail visualization is).

-When simulations are run, the scene looks like the following in 3D view:
+When simulations are run, the scene looks like the following in the 3D view:

 .. figure:: media/3DPlayground.png
    :scale: 100%